dkorn/til.danielkorn.io/content/post/curl-weather.md

 draft: false
 description: Check the weather from your terminal using `curl`
 tags: ["curl", "weather", "forecast", "terminal", "open-source", "shell", "terminal-tricks", "command"]
+keywords: [curl, weather, forecast, open source, shell, terminal tricks, command]
 ---

 I was looking for a way to get the forecast from the terminal, _because why not?_ :)

 Sure, I can browse to AccuWeather/The Weather Channel and after few clicks get what I wanted, but where's the fun in that?

 I came across this great open source project: [wttr.in](https://github.com/chubin/wttr.in/).
 It's basically a web frontend for [wego](https://github.com/schachmat/wego), a terminal weather app with awesome ASCII art, that brings you all da sh\*t with nothing but `curl`!

 #### Usage